wintercms/docs/services/mail.md

 Default | `default` | Used for public facing, frontend mail System | `system` | Used for internal, backend mail

-### Registering mail layouts, templates & partials
+### Registering mail layouts, templates and partials

 Mail views can be registered as templates that are automatically generated in the backend ready for customization.
 Mail templates can be customized via the *Settings > Mail templates* menu.
 The templates can be registered by overriding the `registerMailTemplates` method of the [Plugin registration class](../plugin/registration#registration-file).